 Polar Cubs is an introductory swim program for children ages 4-6 years old who are not quite ready to begin swim team.
-Classes are held five days a week for four weeks.
+Classes are held five days a week for four weeks and run from April 15, 2019 to May 10, 2019.

 Students learn beginning swim techniques aimed at transitioning them towards the freestyle stroke of competitive swimming.
 The Polar Cubs program also gives families a chance to evaluate whether swim team is right for their child.
 The goal of the program is for students to be able to swim an unassisted lap of freestyle.